DevExpress-Examples/winforms-pivotgrid-linq-to-sql-server-mode/Readme.md

 ![screenshot](/images/screenshot.png)

-> SQL queries are written to the Output window in Visual Studio IDE, so you can see what is going on behind the scene.
+> SQL queries are logged to the Output window in Visual Studio IDE, so you can see what is going on behind the scene.